 We acknowledge that third party service providers may need to collect some data in order to provide various in-app functionalities.
-However, as far as we can understand, Safegrap reserves the right to use the data collected from Perfect365 for a variety of its own commercial purposes, including sharing it with customers and partners.
+However, as far as we can understand from the Verve privacy policy, Verve reserves the right to use the data collected from Perfect365 for a variety of its own commercial purposes.